 Medications to treat high blood pressure

 Thiazide diuretics.
 Diuretics, sometimes called water pills, are medications that act on your kidneys to help your body eliminate sodium and water, reducing blood volume.

 Thiazide diuretics are often the first, but not the only, choice in high blood pressure medications.
-Thiazide diuretics include hydrochlorothiazide (Microzide), chlorthalidone and others.
+Thiazide diuretics include chlorthalidone, hydrochlorothiazide (Microzide) and others.

 If you're not taking a diuretic and your blood pressure remains high, talk to your doctor about adding one or replacing a drug you currently take with a diuretic.
-Diuretics or calcium channel blockers may work better for black and older people than do angiotensin-converting enzyme (ACE) inhibitors alone.
+Diuretics or calcium channel blockers may work better for people of African heritage and older people than do angiotensin-converting enzyme (ACE) inhibitors alone.
 A common side effect of diuretics is increased urination.

 - Angiotensin-converting enzyme (ACE) inhibitors.
 These medications — such as lisinopril (Zestril), benazepril (Lotensin), captopril (Capoten) and others — help relax blood vessels by blocking the formation of a natural chemical that narrows blood vessels.
 People with chronic kidney disease may benefit from having an ACE inhibitor as one of their medications.

 - Angiotensin II receptor blockers (ARBs).
 These medications help relax blood vessels by blocking the action, not the formation, of a natural chemical that narrows blood vessels.
 ARBs include candesartan (Atacand), losartan (Cozaar) and others.
 People with chronic kidney disease may benefit from having an ARB as one of their medications.